Qubic-World/qubic-howto/README.md

 ![alt text](sreenshots/poll_bot.png)

 The maximum number of variants is 5
 By clicking on the voting button you give **all** your votes to this variant.
-The number of your votes is the number of IDs that are `computors`
+The number of your votes is the number of IDs that are `computors`.
+If over time you have increased the number of IDs that are `computor` you can vote again

 <a name="troubleshooting"></a>